MMNTM logo

 The Compression Problem

-Here's where the thesis gets uncomfortable.
+Here's where the thesis turns on itself.

 Claude won the 2024 window.
 By late 2025, that lead compressed into a knife fight where everyone is within striking distance.